 Solicitors in this area of law have the power to remove adults from their home and deny family members and carers access to the vulnerable adult.

 Salary: Adult social care Solicitors can expect to earn £30 – £50 per hour.
-As with all areas of law the more experience you earn the higher the salary.
+As with all areas of law the more experience you have the higher the salary you can earn.

 Procurement and Contracts Solicitor

 Procurement and Contracts Solicitors are responsible for providing a range of services to the public, private and third sector organisations.
 Their main focus is predominantly on contracts, trading and corporate law.
 However, they might also be required to provide service in other areas if necessary.